Jonathon Patton: Career

 In January 2021, Patton was stood down by Hawthorn for inappropriate behaviour after accusations were made that he inappropriately sent sexual images to several women over social media.

 Patton retired from football on 16 April 2021, citing mental health issues.

 After AFL

 Patton signed mid year for Kangaroo Flat in the Bendigo Football Netball League in 2023.
-Away from football he works as a real estate agent in Gold Coast.
+Away from football he works as a real estate agent on the Gold Coast.